SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a 422 (Unprocessable entity) HTTP status code instead of a 500 (Internal server error) HTTP status code.

-As of release 10.19+ a `totalPages` statistics value are not be returned for REST API requests without search criteria by default.
+As of release 10.19+, the `totalPages` statistics value by default is no longer returned for REST API requests without search criteria.
 A `withTotalPages=true` parameter has to be explicitly provided to the requests when `totalPages` is expected.

 For example:
-`GET /user/users?pageSize=1000` does not return `totalPages` statistic.
+`GET /user/users?pageSize=1000` does not return `totalPages` statistics.
-`GET /user/users?withTotalPages=true` does return `totalPages` statistic.
+`GET /user/users?withTotalPages=true` does return `totalPages` statistics.

 The change is enforced by performance reasons.